James Waddell Alexander II: Academic career

 He was a pioneer in algebraic topology, setting the foundations for Henri Poincaré's ideas on homology theory and furthering it by founding cohomology theory, which developed gradually in the decade after he gave a definition of cochain.
 For this, in 1928 he was awarded the Bôcher Memorial Prize.
 He also contributed to the beginnings of knot theory by inventing the Alexander invariant of a knot, which in modern terms is a graded module obtained from the homology of a "cyclic covering" of the knot complement.
 From this invariant, he defined the first of the polynomial knot invariants.

 With Garland Briggs, he also gave a combinatorial description of knot invariance based on certain moves, now (against the history) called the Reidemeister moves; and also a means of computing homological invariants from the knot diagram.

+Alexander was an elected member of both the American Philosophical Society and the American Academy of Arts and Sciences.

 Towards the end of his life, Alexander became a recluse.
 He was known as a socialist and his prominence brought him to the attention of McCarthyists.
 The atmosphere of the McCarthy era pushed him into a greater seclusion.
 He was not seen in public after 1954, when he appeared to sign a letter supporting J. Robert Oppenheimer.

 Death and legacy

 He died on September 23, 1971.

-The Alexander's Chimney, in the Rocky Mountain National Park, is named after him.
+Alexander's Chimney in Rocky Mountain National Park is named after him.